1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 - Realized that america needed the Panama canal for the navy.
 #### William Howard Taft
  - Started Dollar Diplomacy.
+ - Used the show of military to help U.S. businesses
 #### Woodrow Wilson
  - Started Moral Diplomacy to overthrow un democratic leaders.
 #### Roosevelt Corollary